 - A statement that additional nutritional information is available upon request.

-To Whom the Menu Labeling Act applies:
+To whom does the Menu Labeling Act apply?

 What is considered a chain restaurant by the Menu Labeling Act?